Johannett321/WPNginxMariaDB/readme.md

 kubectl describe pod <INSERT_POD_ID_HERE> -n web
 ```

 You should then see "Node:" somewhere, where the name of the node is stated.
 If it is "w1", it is "Worker 1".
 If it is "worker-test", it is "worker-test".
 You can then find the corresponding Safespring instance in the Safespring dashboard to get the public IP of the instance.
 Then you can enter that ip in a browser followed by the port number of the deployment you want to test.
-Here is an overview of the different services and ports:
+Here is an overview of the different services and ports (there is no need to test MariaDB, as it cannot be accessed from the browser.
+If Wordpress is working however, MariaDB is working as well):
 - 30000: Wordpress
 - 30100: Nginx
 - 30200: MariaDB